kinyo666/VolvoPenta_ESP32/README.md

 - Check whether your ESP32 is now showing up in the connected devices list

 > [!TIP]
-> If your ESP32 is up but it can't connect to the Signal K server, check if there is a firewall or antivirus blocking the connection
+> If your ESP32 is up but unable to connect to the Signal K server, check if a firewall or antivirus program is blocking the connection
-> On Windows, sometimes you will have to disable the Microsoft Defender on your local private network to let the ESP32 use mDNS
+> On Windows, you may need to disable Microsoft Defender on your local private network to allow the ESP32 to use mDNS / server discovery

 _TO DO_
 `overview.md`